Family Rafting in Dinosaur National Monument, Utah

 You don't have to cook or plan!
 All meals from lunch on the first day through lunch on the last day will be provided, as will snacks.
 Remember to eat breakfast and bring a snack before you arrive at our meeting place on the first day.
 Please indicate any dietary issues on your trip application; most dietary requirements can be accommodated.

 Water, juices, coffee, and tea are provided; sodas and alcoholic beverages are not.
 You may bring a limited supply of your own preferred beverages in aluminum cans, wine boxes, or plastic bottles.
-Glass containers are not allowed on the river!
+Glass containers are not allowed.

 This trip is for beginner to intermediate rafters.
 Our day-to-day itinerary is flexible and will depend on river levels, weather conditions, and the inclinations of the group.
 We will move at a leisurely pace, allowing plenty of time for swimming, hiking, photography, and exploring.